1391819/social_media_design/README.md

 This repository contains a high-level prototype of a social media application that based on each user's schedule automatically organises and suggests local meet-ups and events.
 The main purpose of the system is to facilitate more meaningful social encounters between students based on location, university and hobbies.

-### How exactly is this application different from other social medias?
+### Differences from other social medias

-1. It doesn't let users add other people to their friends' list unless they met them firt.
+1. It doesn't let users add other people to their friends' list unless they met them first.
 This prevents many dangerous things which are rather popular on other social medias such as cyber bullying

 2. It has a strict sign-up process designed in such a way as to avoid identity thief and fraud as much as possible

-3. It offers reward points, which encourage people to socially interact thus balancing the use of technology with their mental wellbeing
+3. It offers a points system which encourages people to socially interact thus balancing the use of technology with their mental wellbeing

 ## Features